bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

   </figcaption>
 </figure>

 At this speed, ten notes per second, it would take you more than a day and a half of uninterrupted listening to reach Beethoven's notes.
+I like it.
+I think it sounds very meditative.

 Turning voicings into numbers has afforded us another opportunity and it's with this that I'll finish.
-We can use a non-repeating random number generator to listen to each and every voicing.
-There's no telling when you'll hit Beethoven's notes, but they're in there.
+We can use a non-repeating random number generator[^4] to listen to each and every voicing.
+I'm not sure if there's any telling when you'll hit E4, F4, G#4, A4, but it's in there.
 To hear all the voicings, to make sure you hear Beethoven's, would take over five days and sixteen hours.

 <figure>
   <button id="string-quartet-random-control">